xinyu1118/ContextAwareness/README.md

         .setField("fine-grained_data", FieldCalculator)
         .Callback();

 In ContextAwareness, a context awareness query statement is made up of servel functions.
 Here Provider gets raw data from data sources including sensors, databases, systems etc. and converts it to a standard-format stream.
+ContextAwareness is built on the basis of an open-source library PrivacyStreams (https://privacystreams.github.io) to assit in personal data processing.
 Over the stream ContextAwarenessFunction generates and handles a context, and the result of its occurrence is set to a boolean field which could be named by developers (e.g. context-signal).
 If developers wanna to get context related fine-grained personal data via a series of transformations, they could use FieldCalculator to calculate various fields.
 Finally, the context signal and related fine-grained data are collected to output with Callback function.

 In ContextAwareness, all developers should do is to find out proper functions to form a context awareness query statement.
 If the context happens, callback data will be returned to applications for subsequent procedures.

 **Quick examples**
 ---
+Here are some quick examples, developers could look up the example files (e.g. PersonalDataExamples.java, PhoneStateExamples.java) in the project for more.

 **Monitor WiFi connection state.**